 We schedule all flights on a definite basis and do not overbook flights.
 When you make reservations to fly, we ensure specific space in the balloon for your party.
 If we are full for a certain flight, we must turn away potential customers.
 Last-minute changes or cancellations affect our schedule as well as other passengers' plans.
 Therefore, we have a generous cancellation policy in effect to protect everyone in case plans happen to change.

 • Cancellations or reservation changes at least 48 hours prior to the meeting time are permitted.
 Perhaps plans have changed or there is a scheduling conflict that has come up?
 That's perfectly fine - just let us know at least 48 hours before the flight meeting time, and there's no penalty whatsoever.
 A full refund will be given for any flights that are pre-paid.

-• Cancellations within 24-48 hours of the meeting time will result in forfeiture of the flight deposit (50% of total flight cost), or the equivalent amount charged to the credit card on hold.
+• Cancellations within 24-48 hours of the meeting time will result in forfeiture of 50% of the total flight cost, or the equivalent amount charged to the credit card on hold.

 • Should you fail to show up at the scheduled meeting time, or cancel less than 24 hours in advance of our meeting time, the full flight fare is due, and no refund will be given.
 Failing to show up at all - or arriving late enough to miss the flight - is considered a "no-show."
 There are no refunds in this case.

-Our meeting time is 6:30 AM for all Albuquerque hot air balloon rides in October.
-Balloon flights launch just after sunrise, approximately 7:00-7:15 AM.
+Our meeting time is 6:30 AM for all Albuquerque Balloon Festival flights in October.
+The first flights launch just after sunrise, approximately 7:00-7:15 AM.
 The "Second Hop" flights launch approximately 8:15-8:30 AM, immediately after the first flights land.
 All passengers on either flight will meet at 6:30 AM.

 Late Arrivals & No-Shows